 There are many different kinds of KPIs to track for a training program.
 Some focus on things that are directly related to training–like how many workers are complete or how many are overdue.
 Others focus on how the training program is affecting business results–like a comparison of profits or production or quality before and after a training program began.

 In this article, we’re going to focus on those KPIs that are directly related to your training program, and in particular KPIs you can track using a learning management system (LMS).
 In future articles, we’ll look at some of those KPIs related to business results.
+If you’re not familiar with what an LMS is, the short video below will make it more obvious.

 Having a learning management system (LMS) can make it very easy to track these training KPIs because they automatically capture training data and make it easy to generate reports.
 The same KPIs might be very hard to track accurately if you have training records in multiple spreadsheets, paper-based documents, and/or various computer systems.